 Fluff on the child’s body

 Fluff added to the car seat that did NOT come with the car seat originally:

 “Fluff” sold separately from the car seat does not have to meet any standards or undergo any crash testing.
 While the manufacturers of some of these aftermarket products may crash test their products, they are certainly not crash testing their products in every car seat on the market, and certainly not crash testing it with all the dummy sizes required and all the shoulder and crotch strap position permutations.
-Therefore, there is no way to know how these products will affect howyour child’s car seat performs and would protect your child in a crash.
-It is for this reason that the car seat manufacturers nearly universally forbid the use of extra fluff in their car seats.
+Therefore, there is no way to know how these products will affect the car seat’s performance in a crash.
+For this reason the car seat manufacturers nearly universally forbid the use of extra fluff in their car seats.
 The exception to the above is that a few car seat manufacturers sell separate “fluff” add-ons for their seats that they have crash tested with their respective seats.

-Crash forces are extreme; they crumple the steel frame of the car.
+Crash forces are extreme; they crumple the steel frame of the car!
 In a crash, not only the steel is compressed, so too are the clothes your child wears and the extra fluff you may have put in the car seat.
-Fluff can fool you, as it will make the straps seem snug, often super-snug, on your child, but in the instant of a crash when the fluff gets compressed, the straps will be loose, often super-loose, leaving your child at risk in the instant it most matters.
+Fluff can fool you, as it will make the straps seem snug (often super-snug) on your child, but in the instant of a crash when the fluff gets compressed, the straps will be loose (often super-loose) leaving your child at risk in the moment it most matters.
 Fluff is not your friend when it stands between you and a harness that your life depends on.

 Try this experiment to see what we’re talking about — how fluff changes the way the car seat straps fit your child: